Boundary Definitions

 Boundaries of Unregistered Land

 As of 2009, about 30% of the land in England and Wales is not yet registered.
 If you own unregistered land and need to find out where your boundaries are then you will have to consult your title deeds.
+(If you are still in the process of buying your house with a mortgage then you will have to ask your mortgage lender to supply you with a copy of the title deeds.
+If you have paid off the mortgage then the title deeds will be wherever you placed them for safe keeping, e.g. at your bank or your solicitor's offices.)
 You will be looking specifically for the earliest conveyance deed (in the nineteenth century it may have been called an Indenture of Conveyance) and it may have been handwritten or typed (like the example below).

 Picture of the first paragraph of a Conveyance Deed